 Does MA Crossover still work?

 Moving average crossover does not make any sense to me.
 I will recommend you to not use these crossover methods.
 They are useless.
 First of all MA crossover is a lagging indicator.
 Second thing is that there will be a lot of crossovers during the price retracement or accumulation.
 Indicators only show you results of previous data.
 They don’t forecast the price.
 So my advice is to use the MA as a support and resistance and to filter trends to boost your profits.

 The most common and widely used method of MA is as a trend filter.
 If the MA is respecting high highs then it will act as a bullish trend filter.
 Until a big candle breakout and lowers low formation.
 If the MA is respecting lower lows then it will act as a bearish trend filter.
 Until a big candle breakout.
 Look at the image below for an overview.

 This is one of the best use of moving average as dynamic support and resistance.
 Like trend lines also act as inclined support and resistance.
 To determine a valid MA, there must be at least two retests.
 After two retests, the MA will act as a barrier to the price.
 Any pin bar or engulfing pattern on the retest and also the combination of Fibonacci levels will make the best trade setup.
 Look in the image below how dynamic support and resistance works.

 Best moving averages for day trading

-9 and 21 period MA work best for day trading and also preferred most of time.
+9 and 21 period MA work best for day trading and is also preferred most of the time.

 Best moving averages for swing trading

-21, 50 and 100 period MAs work best for swing trading.
+21, 50, and 100 periods MAs work best for swing trading.
 100 period is used for filter retracement.